The Tourist’s Guide to Montreal during the Grand Prix Weekend

 Flying into Pierre-Elliott Trudeau International Airport touches you down outside of downtown Montreal, and the near-hour-long drive to the city is a scenic tour across the southern edge of the Ile de Montreal.
 If you didn’t rent a car – and, really, Montreal is easy to traverse without one – an express bus line will take you right into the heart of downtown.
 From there, everything is either in walking distance or a short metro ride away!

 Taxis and Ubers are very common so if you must take a car, use those versus your own vehicle due to the lack of parking spots during the Grand Prix weekend.
+There’s nothing worse then renting a car and still having to make a long trek because parking is not available.
+It’s a waste of time and money.

 If you go to Old Montreal, the roads are considerably tighter and require walking, carriage, bicycling, or other non-automated modes of travel.
+Wear comfortable shoes and loose attired if you plan on making your way through Old Montreal.

 Most hotels are in Downtown Montreal which is the heart of the city and give you access to everything via subway.
 There are some hotels in remote areas of the island, but those are not recommended because you’ll end up wasting valuable time commuting instead of enjoying the weekend.
 All our suggested Grand Prix hotels in Montreal only include hotels close to all the action so contact us if you need help choosing hotel.

 Traveling to a new city always comes with one justifiable concern – the language barrier.
 Though you’ll hear plenty of French during your stay in Montreal, English is incredibly common and it’ll be rare that a difference in language will keep you from enjoying yourself.
 Especially during the Grand Prix, when Montreal becomes a veritable melting pot of cultures and countries.
+Expect to hear languages from all over the world when you’re in town for the races.

 Almost as much of a barrier as language can be, if not more-so, is the currency of an international city.
 While some establishments throughout the city may take US dollars or other international money, the exchange rate is non-existent.
 There are several places to turn your currency into Canadian Dollars for the optimal exchange rate, and with souvenirs and race day memorabilia all around you, you’ll want to get the most out of your buck.

-Though June may spell hot warm mornings and hot days in where you’re traveling from, in Montreal, you can expect very comfortable temperatures.
+Though June may spell warm mornings and hot days where you’re traveling from, in Montreal, you can expect very comfortable temperatures.
 The average typically ranges from 20°C-25°C / 70°F-77°F so it’s a good idea to pack clothing for chillier weather, especially if you plan on walking around at night.

 The food in Montreal is absolutely world class and there’s no doubt that, no matter your palate, there’s a dish for you.
 Of course, as with any city, there are certain establishments you’ll want to try, including St. Viateur Bagel, which has been serving up expertly crafted bagels from an Eastern European recipe since the 50’s and Wilensky’s, a local favorite serving up a hand-sliced brisket on rye.
 The Mile End district of Montreal is home to both must-try eateries along with a fair amount of other fine dining restaurants.